Sarathkumardunga/Sorting-Visualizer/README.md

 # SORTING-VISUALIZER
-This Project helps in visualizing few of the major sorting techniques. like BubbleSort, MergeSort, QuickSort
+This Project helps in visualizing few of the major sorting techniques.

 IMPLEMENTED SORTING TECHNIQUES:
      1) BUBBLE SORT